WebDevSa/Task-Manager-frontend/README.md

 # Task Manager App
 This is a simple Task Manager application built with the MERN stack (MongoDB, Express, React, Node.js).
 Which has the following features:
-->Add-User can add new tasks.
+->ADD-User can add new tasks.

-->Update-User can select and edit the tasks added.
+->UPDATE-User can select and edit the tasks added.

-->Delete-User can delete the task.
+->DELETE-User can delete the task.

-->View Task list-Shows the list of all the tasks added with its Unique ID.

 ## Dependencies